Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Ambiguities in dataset definitions

 \item From \cite{villarroel2025aligned}, pg 3: ``we shall use carefully selected transient samples in Solano et al. (2022), which average 167 transients per plate'' and later ``The transient sample is based on 635 unique photographic plates'', where $167 \times 635 = 106,045 \approx 106,399$.

 \item From \cite{bruehl2025transients}, pg 6: ``initial transient dataset consisted of a list of 107,875 transients''.

 \item From \cite{villarroel2025aligned}, pg 15: ``We apply the published methodology and statistical framework to a published sample of POSS-I transients from Solano et al. (2022)''.
 As discussed, the only datasets that have been published from \cite{solano2022discovering} are $R$ and $W$.
-The sets $S$, $V$, and $V^{\prime}$ used in \cite{villarroel2025aligned} and \cite{bruehl2025transients} have not been published.
+The sets $S$, $V$, and $V^{\prime}$ used in \cite{villarroel2025aligned} and \cite{bruehl2025transients} had not been published at time of writing.

 \end{itemize}

 Although set $V$ is attributed to \cite{solano2022discovering}, none of these definitions and reported sizes are consistent with the definitions and sizes of datasets defined in that earlier study. \cite{solano2022discovering} also did not report removing southern hemisphere SPFs or sampling in the southern hemisphere.
 The histogram of SPF counts as a function of declination for sets $R$ and $W$ is shown in appendix Figure \ref{fig_declination_histogram}, illustrating a deficit of sampling from the southern hemisphere plates.
 The proportion of SPFs in the southern celestial hemisphere is 1.4\% in the case of set $R$ and 0.07\% in the case of set $W$.
 Based on the reported sizes inferred for $V$ ($N=107,875$) and $V^{\prime}$ ($N = 106,399$), the proportion of southern-hemisphere SPFs in $V$ is 1.4\%, consistent with the proportion in $R$.